Translation and Transcultural Studies

 LN102 Translation: Methods and Practice

-This cross-School module introduces students to the principles of Translation Studies, including the challenges that translators encounter and the strategies that can be used to overcome them.
-Students will learn how to critically analyse translations and how to explore translation as a process of negotiation between texts and cultures.
-This module will give them an opportunity to engage in the practice of translation and to analyse their own translation strategies.
+This cross-School module is core for the BA in Modern Languages with TTS, and is an option for students on the BA in Modern Languages.
+It introduces you to the principles of Translation Studies, including the challenges that translators encounter and the strategies that can be used to overcome them.
+You will learn how to critically analyse translations and how to explore translation as a process of negotiation between texts and cultures.
+This module will give you an opportunity to engage in the practice of translation and to analyse your own translation strategies.

-If you would like to do some background reading for this module, you could familiarise yourself with one of the following:
+As above, practice is key, but if you would like to do some background reading for this module, you could have a look at one of the following:

 - Mona Baker, In Other Words: A Coursebook on Translation (London: Routledge, 1992)